kedacore/keda-docs/content/docs/2.6/scalers/datadog.md

 - `datadogSite` - Datadog site where to get the metrics from.
 This is commonly referred as DD_SITE in Datadog documentation.
 (Default: `datadoghq.com`, Optional)

 ### Example

+The example below uses the default KEDA polling interval (30 seconds).
+Take into account that [API Datadog endpoints are rate limited](https://docs.datadoghq.com/api/latest/rate-limits/) and reducing the polling interval can accelerate reaching it.
+If your account has reached its rate limit, a relevant error will be logged in KEDA.

 ```yaml
 apiVersion: v1